-- 19.1 Each player is entitled to ask for an arbiter's assistance.
+19.1 Each player is entitled to ask for an arbiter's assistance.
 If a player calls the Arbiter in order to seek the arbiter's assistance, the arbiter shall determine whether the player has a valid reason for doing so.
-If the player has no valid reason for doing so, he may be penalised in accordance with Article 18.4. - 19.2 If a game has started with colours reversed then, if less than 10 moves have been made by both players, it shall be discontinued and a new game played with the correct colours.
+If there is no valid reason for doing so, the player may be penalised in accordance with Article 18.4.

+- 19.2 If a game has started with colours reversed then, if less than 10 moves have been made by both players, it shall be discontinued, and a new game played with the correct colours.
 After 10 moves or more, the game shall continue. - 19.3 If a game is not drawn automatically when one of the situations described in Article 5.4 (automatically drawn situations) has occurred, the arbiter will declare the game drawn. - 19.4 If a playing zone automatically declares a draw in contradiction with Article 4.5 (mate possibilities still exist), the arbiter is entitled to modify the automatic result. - 19.5 If during a game it is found that the setting of either or both clocks is incorrect, the arbiter shall adjust the chessclock immediately.
 The arbiter shall install the correct setting and adjust the times, if necessary.
-He shall use his/her best judgement when determining the clock settings.

-19.6 If the game needs to be interrupted for any reason, the arbiter shall pause the chessclock if possible.
+The arbiter shall use their best judgement when determining the clock settings. - 19.6 If the game needs to be interrupted for any reason, the arbiter shall pause the chessclock if possible.
 If it is not possible, the arbiter may add additional time to either or both players.

-Article 20: Use of Traditional Chess Sets at Hybrid Competitions
+20. Use of Traditional Chess Sets at Hybrid Competitions

-If the time control used for the competition has an increment of at least 30 seconds per move starting from move 1, the competition regulations may specify that players are allowed to use traditional chess sets (boards and pieces) for their convenience during the games.
-In this case, the following provisions apply:

-- 20.1.
-The virtual chessboard and virtual chessclock remain the definitive record of the game. - 20.2.
-The specific competition regulations must specify the necessary number of arbiters. - 20.3.
-Moves played on the virtual chessboard may be accompanied by a clearly audible sound signal (click) so that each player could be aware, without any delay, of the last move played by their opponent.
-This shall be implemented in a way which doesn't disturb other games. - 20.4.
-Each player is responsible for moving pieces on his/her traditional board.
+- 20.1 If the time control used for the competition has an increment of at least 30 seconds per move starting from move 1, the competition regulations may specify that players are allowed to use traditional chess sets (boards and pieces) for their convenience during the games.
+Players can't use any additional boards if the competition is played on eBoards. - 20.2 In the case the use of a traditional chess set is allowed, the following provisions apply: - 20.2.1 The virtual chessboard and virtual chessclock remain the definitive record of the game. - 20.2.2 The specific competition regulations must specify the necessary number of arbiters. - 20.2.3 Moves played on the virtual chessboard may be accompanied by a clearly audible sound signal (click) so that each player could be aware, without any delay, of the last move played by their opponent.
+This shall be implemented in a way which doesn't disturb other games. - 20.2.4 Each player is responsible for moving pieces on their traditional board.
 The only allowed action on the traditional board is reproducing the moves played on the virtual board made by each side.
+Once a game is started with a traditional chess set, it must be played with it till the end of the game.